nicolamahon/OOP_Game/README.md

 - implementing the Level Up options; changing an object's 'DNA' and therefore how it behaved in the game
 - other small things like; being able to instantiate all the blocks, they were very tricky
 - the uniformity and clarity of my display screens, overall pleasing appearance
-- terminating the program at the user's request rather than self-terminating
+- terminating the program at the Player's request rather than self-terminating

 That's it, I hope you enjoy playing around with it.